judy12345/Yuwei.github.io/_pages/about.md

 ---
 permalink: /
-title: "Biography"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Hi!
-I'm a senior student in Zhejiang University, Hangzhou, China.
-I will join Michigan State University as a Ph.D. candidate supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/) in this Fall.
-My interests lies in Deep Learning and Graph Analysis.
+I'm a first-year Ph.D. student in Michigan State University, supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/) My interests lies in Deep Learning and Graph Analysis.
 Now I work on the area of graph neural netowork including its theory foundations, model robustness and applications.

-I've been wokring as an intern at Hangzhou Xiaoyu Co., Ltd since 2018 fall, developing user and microblog recommender systems.

-Before that, I worked as a research intern at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
-I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/default.html)(ZJU) during the past year.
+Previously, I wokred as an intern at Hangzhou Xiaoyu Co.
+Ltd, developing user and microblog recommender systems, and worked as a research intern at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
+I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/default.html)(ZJU) in 2018

 Email: joe.weijin At gmail Dot com.
 Find me on [github](https://github.com/ChandlerBang), [Linkedin](https://www.linkedin.com/in/wei-jin-71041a182/).